Read previously posted “Beware of Cryptolocker Trojan Ransomware” for more screenshots and tips on how to identify and rid of the ransomware.

 If you choose not to pay the ransom you may as well delete unrecoverable files.

 When infection occurs, it may be necessary to have your entire environment restored from a clean backup.
-Should this take place, you may loose some recent work performed after last backup, and may be unable to access your environment while the infection is researched and removed.
+Should this take place, you may loose some recent work performed after the last backup and may be unable to access your environment while the infection is researched and removed.

 Don’t want to get hit by ransomware?
 Be Proactive!